ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 Field Types require two methods related to Field metadata:

-- `getFieldName()` is used to generate a name out of a Field value, either to name a Content item (naming pattern in legacy) or to generate a part for a URL alias.
+- `getFieldName()` is used to generate a name out of a Field value, either to name a Content item or to generate a part for a URL alias.
-- `getSortInfo()` is used by the persistence layer to obtain the value it can use to sort and filter on a Field of this type.
+- `getSortInfo()` is used by the persistence layer to obtain the value it can use to sort and filter on a Field of this Field Type.

 A tweet's full URL isn't suitable as a name.
 Instead use subset of it: `<username>-<tweetId>` is suitable for both sorting and naming.